 While the Law Society is the named supervisory authority, we have delegated all regulatory functions to the Solicitors Regulation Authority, which acts independently and is responsible for monitoring and enforcing solicitors’ compliance with their AML obligations.

-Our team of solicitors answers questions on a wide variety of subjects, including anti-money laundering, costs, conveyancing, client care and complaints handling.
+Our team of solicitors answers questions on anti-money laundering, costs, conveyancing and client care.

 Our latest advice and tips for new money laundering reporting officers.

 Feedback from you will help us improve out website.
 If you would like us to contact you please leave your contact details.